AdobeDocs/experience-manager-65.de-DE/help/assets/s7-video.md

 ## Uploading your master video to Scene7 from Adobe DAM {#uploading-your-master-video}

 1. Navigieren Sie zum CQ DAM-Zielordner, in dem Sie Ihre Cloud-Konfiguration mit Scene7-Kodierungsprofilen eingerichtet haben.
 1. Klicken Sie auf **[!UICONTROL Hochladen]**, um das Mastervideo hochzuladen.
-Video uploading and encoding is complete after the DAM Update Asset workflow is complete and **[!UICONTROL Publish to Scene7]** has a checkmark.
+Video uploading and encoding is complete after the [!UICONTROL DAM Update Asset] workflow is complete and **[!UICONTROL Publish to Scene7]** has a checkmark.

    >[!NOTE]
    >